althe3rd/Pinpoint/extension-builds/README.md

 3. Click "Load Temporary Add-on"
 4. Select the `manifest.json` file from the `firefox` folder
 5. Or install the packaged `.xpi` file

+### Safari Extension (macOS only)
+1. Open the `safari-extension/` folder
+2. Open the `.xcodeproj` file in Xcode
+3. Build and run the project
+4. Enable the extension in Safari preferences
+5. Or use the pre-built project archive

 ## Usage